aqibhaseeb9/ChapterBid/README.md

 Then open [http://localhost:3000](http://localhost:3000).

 ### 3. Seed data
-On first run, `marketplace.db` is created automatically and seeded with **3 sample book listings** complete with descriptions, cover images, and initial bids — no manual setup needed.
+On first run, `marketplace.db` is created automatically and seeded with **4 sample book listings** complete with descriptions, cover images, and initial bids — no manual setup needed.

 ---

 ## 🗃️ Viewing / Editing the Database

 The database is a single file: `marketplace.db` in the project root.
-Since it's SQLite (not SQL Server), you can't use SSMS.
-Instead:
+Since it's SQLite:

 | Tool | How |
 |---|---|